 - Improve communication skills.

-The aim of the sessions was for children to become more confident with, and in, water.
-We travelled to a local Leisure Centre, which encouraged children to become comfortable with a new routine and setting.
+The aim of the sessions are for children to become more confident with, and in, water.
+We travel to a the London Aquatic Centre, which encourages children to become comfortable with a new routine and setting.

-Once inside, pupils were supported in their enjoyment of water-based activities, including lessons on how to float or swim.
-Swimming will hopefully return once the situation returns to normal.
+Once inside, pupils are supported in their enjoyment of water-based activities, including lessons on how to float or swim.